Quick Summary

 | Chemical Contaminants | ❌ | ❌ | ❌ | Activated carbon models | Activated carbon models | ❌ |

-The gold standard for unknown water sources: boiling + filtering.
-Pre-filter sediment, run through a quality filter, then boil.
+The gold standard for unknown water sources: pre-filter sediment, run through a quality filter, then boil.
 This combination handles virtually every biological threat you’ll encounter.

 - Home: Gravity filter + bleach as backup